There are 84 maintained primary schools in Stockport including several different types.

 Most parents will choose to send their children to a local school, however, you may wish to find out more about some other schools before making your decision about which ones to apply for.
 Each school has a website which will give you some more information, for example about politics, results, etc and you can also make an appointment to go into school where you will usually be shown around and have an opportunity to raise any other questions.
 You can also find useful information on the Department of Education website including Ofsted reports and school profiles.

 Stockport has always maintained a consistently high rate of meeting parental preferences (over 80%) although it is very difficult to predict from year to year.
 It is not possible to guarantee places at any school; however the higher the category your child is in, the more chance you have of gaining a place.
 You always increase your chances of gaining a place at a preferred school if you name six different schools.
 Only including one preference or naming a school more than once does not increase your chances of getting that school.
 Although you don't need to include your catchment area school in your selection, please consider you may be in a higher category for that school than other preferred schools.

-Details of the admissions process for September admissions 2013-14 will be available to view on the School Admissions - Preferences web page in September 2013.
+Statistics detailing the admissions process for September admissions 2014-15 will be available to view on the School Admissions - Preferences web page in September 2014.